linstrijdom/GeoHosting-Documentation/docs/src/products/geonode/guide.md

      <br>

 When you create a new map, it will automatically open in the **Map Viewer**.
 In the upper left corner, you’ll find the **TOC (Table of Contents)** button.
 This opens the TOC panel, where you can manage all the datasets associated with the map.

 <br>

 ---

-#### Exercise
+#### Creating a Map Exercise

 Follow these steps to create a map in GeoNode: